php-fig/fig-standards/proposed/http-message.md

 implemented directly, implementors SHOULD implement `Psr\Http\Message\RequestInterface` and `Psr\Http\Message\ResponseInterface`.

-From here forward, the namespace `Psr\Http\Message` will be omitted when referring to these interfaces.
+From here forward, the namespace `Psr\Http\MessageInterface` will be omitted when referring to these interfaces.

 #### 1.2 HTTP Headers